aadarsh-ganta/Spotify-Playlist/README.md

 • Provides users with the option to accept or reject songs based on recommendations

-• Simulates and visualizes the decision-making process for playlist assignments
+• Simulates the decision-making process for playlist assignments

 • Implements several data structures, encapsulation, interfaces, and file I/O to manage the flow of data and interactions between component